scarsty/kys-cpp/licenses/README-sdl_ttf.txt

      misrepresented as being the original software.
   3. This notice may not be removed or altered from any source distribution.

-Portions of this software are copyright © 2013 The FreeType Project (www.freetype.org).
+Portions of this software are copyright (c) 2013 The FreeType Project (www.freetype.org).
 All rights reserved.

 The source is available from the SDL website: http://www.libsdl.org/projects/SDL_ttf